This page will assist you with submitting your podcast to Apple Podcasts (previously known as iTunes podcasts).

 Before you submit your podcast to Apple Podcasts make sure you meet the following minimum requirements for Apple Podcasts.

-- At least one iTunes Apple Podcast category.
+- At least one Apple Podcasts category.

 If you have completed the above steps, you are now ready to submit your podcast to Apple Podcasts and other podcast directories.

-Submit your podcast to the Apple Podcasts directory
+Submit podcast to the Apple Podcasts directory

 - Click the at the top left of the Apple Podcasts Connect dashboard.